mitevpi/poli-parse/docs/README.md

 ### FilterSubject

-Filter text from a URL's primary render HTML that mentions the subject keywords.
+Filter text from a URL's primary render HTML that mentions any of the subject keywords.

 #### Parameters